pantelisantonoudiou/MatWAND/Docs/Step-by-Step.md

 ![Banner](/Images/tutorial/input_parameters_gui.png)

 - A file type has to be chosen from the ***File Type*** field.
-- Two file types currently supported are matlab and binary files.
+- The only file types currently supported are matlab and binary files.
 - In this example we selected ***adibin*** as we are analyzing binary data from labchart with ***single*** datatype.
 - The option ***other*** allows to choose the file extension, scaling and [data type](/Docs/Inputs.md) of binary files.